RESPONSIBLE PEOPLE AND OPERATIONS

 We strongly believe that diversity across our organisation not only makes it a better place to work but also helps us realise our commercial strategy.
 We see diversity as everything that makes us unique; inclusion supports the mix of diverse teams; and belonging as the glue that binds and ensures diversity and inclusion is effective.

 During the year we took steps to improve diversity in the business, bringing more expertise in-house and creating a robust Diversity and Inclusion Strategy.
-Following a review of our recruitment processes we made a number of changes which have resulted in Imperial gaining Disability Confident Committed status from the UK Government, please see case studies for more information.
+Following a review of our recruitment processes we made a number of changes which have resulted in Imperial gaining Disability Confident Committed status from the UK Government.
 We are currently undertaking an equality impact assessment of our suite of business policies to ensure that they are not discriminatory and are appropriate for the modern workplace.
 We will report further on this towards the end of 2020.